kyamazaki10/bookdown/README.md

 ##### November

+* Kitchen Confidential: Adventures in the Culinary Underbelly - Anthony Bourdain
 * The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz - Erik Larson

 ##### September